sohamphanseiitb/th-ink-in-systems/_posts/2022-04-07-system_dynamics/2022-04-07-The Systems Zoo: One Stock Systems.md

-# The Systems Zoo - One Stock Systems

 Lets take the instance of the amount of money deposited in a bank account as our stock.
 Taking the annual rate of expenditure to be a% of the total amount of money and b% be the annual rate of interest.
 We try to model this simple 1 stock system with the help of preliminary differential equations and the models represented above.
 Let the initial amount deposited in the account be c.

 ![Principal-Interest-Expenditure System Model - One Stock System](https://sohamphanseiitb.github.io/Think-in-Systems/assets/system-dynamics/interest-model.PNG)